What is a Healthy Profit Margin for a Digital Agency? with Jason Blumer | Ep #150

 - What your digital agency profit margin should be.

 - Building cash reserves and improving cash flow.

 Financials can get confusing.
-Jason agrees there are so many different statements and ways of reporting – it’s all very overwhelming.
+We all can agree there are so many different statements and ways of reporting – it’s all very overwhelming.
 That’s why his agency looks at the big picture and watches for trends, rather than focusing on the details.

 Tip #1: Understand Healthy Profit Margins

-Blumer CPA’s specialize in agency accounting… and based on their experience Jason Blumer says a 10% profit margin is good, and 15% is outstanding.
+Most CPA’s says a 10% profit margin is good, and 15% is outstanding, but I believe and have seen margins well over the 32% range.
 If you aren’t quite there yet, make this your top priority.
-Solid profit margin is key to financial health.
-There are a variety of ways to calculate profit however, the 10-15% are based on a formula of:
+A solid profit margin is a key to financial health.
+There are a variety of ways to calculate profit.

 Gross Revenue – Expenses – Owner Salary = Net Profit*